loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_RATINGS.md

 ### You need to integrate some components in the chatflow to create a full review:

-  - A **sign up**
+  - A **sign in**
-  Use the sign up process block to get the email adress of the customers.
-This is required to tranfer a valid rating to ProCampaign.
+  Use the `sign in` process block to get the email adress of the customers.
+This is **required** to tranfer a valid rating to ProCampaign.

   - A **product**
   This can be identified through a fixed sources such as placing it on a product page.
-Use a Variable at the beginning of your flow to define your object.
+Use a `Variable` at the beginning of your flow to define your object.
-  **procampaign_rating_product** - `Variable` / `Questionnaire`
+  Use the following variable name: **procampaign_rating_product**
+  In our case, we would use our delicious milk chocolate as our product.

   - The **link to the product page or origin of the product**
-  Add a variable to determine the source and use variable name:
+  Add a variable to determine the source of your product and use the variable name: **procampaign_rating_url** This could be the milk chocolate product page on our website.
-  **procampaign_rating_url** - `Variable` / `Questionnaire`

   <p align="center">
     <img src="pro_campaign_integration/pro_campaign_url.png" alt="Ratings and review url chatbot in LoyJoy" title="LoyJoy ProCampaign url Ratings Reviews Data Transfer" width="600" />
   </p>

   - Ask your customers if they would recommend the product
-  **procampaign_rating_is_recommended** -`Questionnaire`
+  **procampaign_rating_is_recommended**
+  Here we ask our customers if they would recommend our chocolate to their friends within the `Questionnaire`.

   - Ask your customers to enter their review
   **procampaign_rating_text** - `Questionnaire`
+  Now we ask our customers to type in their review on our chocolate within the `Questionnaire`.

   - Ask your customers to give their review a title
   **procampaign_rating_title** - `Questionnaire`
+  Then we ask our customers to enter a title for their review on our chocolate within the `Questionnaire`.

   - Ask your customers to give your a star rating
   **procampaign_rating_value** - `Questionnaire`
+  We ask our customers to give us a star-rating of the chocolate.

   <p align="center">
     <img src="pro_campaign_integration/procampaign_integration_5star_rating.png" alt="Ratings and review  5stars chatbot in LoyJoy" title="LoyJoy ProCampaign 5 stars Ratings Reviews Data Transfer" width="600"/>
   </p>

-Make sure you included all `ProCampaign` process variables mentioned above in your chat flow.
+Make sure you included all above-mentioned `ProCampaign` process variables in your chat flow.

 ## 4. Set up the ProCampaign process block